+9.1.
+Pre-requisites to Build the Framework openSF source files Java Development Kit, version 17 or later Apache Maven tool, version 3.8.6 or later If installer packages are to be generated, install4j with a valid license, version 9.
 9.2.
-How to Build the openSF Platform

-If installer packages are to be generated, install4j with a valid license, version 9.

-Apache Maven tool, version 3.8.6 or later

-Java Development Kit, version 17 or later

-openSF source files

-Apache Maven is a Java-based build system that uses Project Object Model (POM) files to orchestrate compilation and packaging of applications.
-Maven is able to automatically pull dependencies from the Internet, a functionality that is used to download the Eclipse RCP Java files and native launchers.

-Due to the above, building openSF requires a connection to the Internet, at least the first time that the build is attempted: This is necessary in order for Maven to download its own plugins, including the Tycho system that builds Eclipse RCP applications, and the Eclipse runtime files.

-Once unpacked, the openSF tree contains the following relevant files and folders:

-build.sh: support script performing most of the Maven build steps. openSF.build: folder containing the majority of the "release engineering" architecture.
+How to Build the openSF Platform compile e Maven is a Java-based build system that uses Project Object Model (POM) files to orchestrate ation and packaging of applications.
+Maven can automatically pull dependencies from the Internet, ionality that is used to download the Eclipse RCP Java files and native launchers.
+Due to the above, building openSF requires a connection to the Internet, at least the first time that the build is attempted.
+This is necessary for Maven to download its own plugins, including the Tycho system that builds Eclipse RCP applications, and the Eclipse runtime files.
+Once u npacked, the openSF tree contains the following relevant files and folders: build.sh: support script performing most of the Maven build steps. openSF.build: folder containing the majority of the "release engineering" architecture.
 In particular, the main POM file that other files in the project reference. openSF.build/generate-installers.py: support script that gathers the files for each platform into the right structure and calls install4j to generate the installer packages. openSF.build/installers: folder containing install4j project files in order to generate installation packages for openSF (see §9.3).
-Also contains a folder to place the external packages to be bundled in, like documentation files, example modules, ParameterEditor, etc. openSF.product: folder where the output of the build will be generated (under "target"). platform: folder containing the main source code for the openSF framework. platform.tests: folder containing unit tests for the openSF platform. - OU tout of this step is a series of "Eclipse packaged product" ZIP files, one for each platform, available
+Also contains a folder to place the external packages to be bundled in, like documentation files, example modules, ParameterEditor, etc. openSF.product: folder where the output of the build will be generated (under "target"). platform: folder containing the main source code for the openSF framework.

 The output of this step is a series of "Eclipse packaged product" ZIP files, one for each platform, available at the openSF.product/target/products/ folder.
-Note that a single build in one machine generates the files for all platforms14, since the platform-dependent components are downloaded from Eclipse and don't need to be built.
+Note that a single build in one machine generates the files for all platforms, since the platform-dependent components are downloaded from Eclipse and do not need to be built.